civpronto/comms-black-mobile/training/module-05-commsec.md

   <h2>🧭 4.
 Behavioural Rules</h2>
   <ul>
     <li>Use consistent channels for sensitive topics; avoid “channel hopping”.</li>
-    <li>Do not mix high‑risk and casual chat under the same identity.</li>
+    <li>Do not mix high-risk and casual chat under the same identity.</li>
     <li>
       Assume anything you send might eventually be screenshotted or forwarded;
       write accordingly.